 We all know babies require a lot of stuff.
 But we don’t always know where to put it all.
 Before you spend all your money on high-priced furniture, baskets and bins, read on for some clever — and cost-effective — organizational ideas you can DIY.

-Hang a peg board over the changing table.
-Fill it with a mix of cool memorabilia and necessities - think baskets filled with butt cream and wipes, his monogram, and a favorite toy.
-It'll all be out of the way of the diaper changing, but easily in reach.
+Hang a peg board over the changing table and decorate it with a mix of cool memorabilia and necessities: baskets filled with butt cream and wipes, baby's monogram, and a favorite toy to distract during diaper changes.
+It'll all be out of the way but easily in reach.
+Win-win!

 Idea: 100 Layer Cake-Let

-Keep your future bookworm's hardcovers and pop-ups looking brand new by stashing them in hanging baskets.
-Put the special tomes (think: Grandma's hand-me-down from 1935) in baskets hung higher than baby's reach.
+Keep your bookworm's hardcovers and pop-ups looking brand-new by stashing them in hanging baskets.
+Put the special reads (like Grandma's hand-me-downs) in baskets out of baby's reach.